See all > General health

 If you think you’re experiencing symptoms related to your thyroid or to menopause, help is available.
 Speak with a primary care providers on Maple today to discuss the testing and treatment options that are right for you.

-Information presented here is for educational purposes, and not to replace the advice from your medical professional.
-Virtual care is not meant for medical emergencies.
+When using virtual care, all medical treatment is at the sole discretion of the provider.
+Virtual care is not meant for medical emergencies, and your provider will determine if your case is appropriate for virtual care.
 If you are experiencing an emergency like chest pain or difficulties breathing, for example, please call 911 or go to your nearest emergency room.